lephong/dl4el/README.md

 ### Usage

 The following instruction is for replicating the experiments reported in [1].
-Note that training and testing take lots of RAM (about 30GB) because some files related to Freebase have to be loaded.
+Note that training and testing need lots of RAM (about 30GB) because some files related to Freebase have to be loaded.